Reading and Academic Skills Development

 D. Support services, e.g., Learning Lab. audio-visual

-Students are encouraged to use the Academic Assistance Center and tutorial services to facilitate skill development.
+Students are encouraged to use the Learning Center and tutorial services to facilitate skill development.

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.